DigiThax/project-pages/_posts/2017-02-06-Project-Details.markdown

 -To create a final working product that is as affordable as possible
 -To make it simple enough for anyone to make one
 -To encourage people to start wearing helmets
+-->

+### Project:
+To Build an affordable, DIY Heads-Up Display for Motorcyclists

+### Project Goal:
+To encourage young people to wear helmets by appealing their sense of technology with a helmet HUD

+### Description: